spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 # Workload Cluster

-A Kubernetes cluster is collections of master and worker nodes that cooperate to execute container application workloads.
+A Kubernetes cluster is a collection of master and worker nodes that cooperate to execute container application workloads.

 Kubernetes clusters provisioned by users are referred to as Workload Clusters.
 These clusters are created within projects and they are provisioned and managed in the user's cloud environment.
-Each cluster is provisioned from a *cluster profile* with additional configuration overrides and cloud specific settings.
+Each cluster is provisioned from a *cluster profile* with additional configuration overrides and cloud-specific settings.

 # Cloud Account